Powering Progress, Fuelling Innovation

 Hydro One – The largest electricity transmission and distribution company in Ontario, Hydro One provides service to most rural properties in the Municipality.

-Entegrus – This grassroots organization (the Municipality of Chatham-Kent maintains a 90% ownership stake) provides electricity supply, transmission, and distribution throughout 16 communities in Southwestern Ontario.
+Entegrus – This grassroots organization (Municipality of Chatham-Kent maintains a majority ownership stake) provides electricity supply, transmission, and distribution throughout 16 communities in Southwestern Ontario.
 When it comes to keeping the lights on, more than 40,000 customers and hundreds of local businesses rely on this local provider.

 Water & Wastewater Treatment: Fluid Functionality